 Too often when a request fails, the API designer hasn’t created a way to communicate what went wrong.
 This is frustrating for the end user and the company trying to work with the API.
 Also, in the case of an error message, Khot recommends thinking about the user’s privacy.
 For example, if a credit card number isn’t shared properly, don’t ship the number back and forth as part of the error.

 Outside of basic design considerations, any business that wants to build an API (and really, that’s going to be every business in the IoT economy) should consider two other aspects.
 The first is politics and the second is business goals.
 When companies play politics is where end users might see the most frustration.
 An example would when Google decides to promote its own music service over that of Spotify on its Home device by using a subpar integration.
 It might also show up in cases where a competitor’s device can’t even access an API, or has rate limits that mean it’s going to perform more slowly or time out often.
 I anticipate this kind of API warfare between Nest and Amazon in the near future if they don’t patch up their spat.
+This may end up in one of the businesses filing a lawsuit against another business, which is common in the business world but is resolvable with a competent lawyer.

 When it comes to business goals, consideration can start with the information that you provide as part of your API, but might also be as direct as charging for access to an API or even paying others to use it.
 API calls do cost companies money since they have to provide servers to support information requests and developers to keep them up and running.
 However, they can also perform an invaluable scouting function for a company.
 For example, a company like Philips can see what cool things developers are doing with its lights if it looks at API data.
 It may then decide to buy a particular startup or hire a particular type of engineer.